zth/vscode-rescript-relay/README.md

 # vscode-rescript-relay

-Improve quality-of-life of using ReScriptRelay with VSCode. **This requires ReasonRelay of version >= 0.13.0 and that you only use ReScript syntax with ReasonRelay.**
+Improve quality-of-life of using RescriptRelay with VSCode. **This requires RescriptRelay of version >= 0.13.0 and that you only use ReScript syntax with RescriptRelay.**

+Please report any issues you might have to the main [RescriptRelay issue tracker](https://github.com/zth/rescript-relay/issues).

 ## Setup